 The risk factors for claudication are the same as those for developing atherosclerosis, including:

 In extreme cases, the circulation in your legs or arms can be so limited that you feel pain even when you aren't exercising, and your legs or arms might feel cool to the touch.
-Though rare, severe cases can lead to poor healing of skin injuries and ulcers.
-These cuts and ulcers can develop gangrene and require amputation.
+Severe peripheral artery disease can lead to poor healing of skin injuries and ulcers.
+These cuts and ulcers can develop gangrene and require limb amputation.

 Preparing for your appointment